Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

 /// attention | Attention!
 This post is not a study of Psycopg or Python performance, but a description of a specific experience with a specific task and specific data.

+It would be incorrect to judge the performance of Psycopg, or Python in general, based on a single specific case.
 ///

 <!-- more -->